Jesse-Tingle/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+All methods are functions but not all functions are methods.
+A method is a function that is attached to an object.

 3. What is closure?

+When a function is declared, a new scope is created, a functional scope.
+The variables or functions declared within that function can reach outward for context, but never inward.
+Meaning the innermost function can access all of the outer functions but the outer functions cannot see into the innermost function.

 4. Describe the four rules of the 'this' keyword.

+* 1. Window binding - when using the "this" keyword in global scope it will return the window/console object.

+* 2. Implicit binding - when using implicit binding the "this" keyword will refer to whatever is left of the "."

+* 3. New binding - New binding occurs when using a constructor funtion along with the "new" keyword which will allow the "this" keyword to point to the new object that has been created.

+* 4. Explicit binding - this occurs when you specifically use .call, .apply, or .bind on a function.
+This is explicit binding because you are explicitly passing in a "this" context using .call, .apply, or .bind.

 5. Why do we need super() in an extended class?

+It grabs all the stuff from the previous class constructor.
+By doing this you make sure that the current class constructor is an instance of the previous one.

+For example in the code below using super in the CharacterStats class constructor ensures that CharacterStats is an instance of GameObject and inherits all it's properties.

+class GameObject {
+    constructor(attributes) {
+        this.createdAt = attributes.createdAt;
+        this.name = attributes.name;
+        this.dimensions = attributes.dimensions;
+    }

+    destroy() {
+        return (`${this.name} was removed from the game.`);
+    }
+}

+class CharacterStats extends GameObject {
+    constructor(statsAttributes) {
+        super(statsAttributes);
+        this.healthPoints = statsAttributes.healthPoints;
+    }

+    takeDamage() {
+        return (`${this.name} took damage.`);
+    }
+}

 ## Project Set up